bibickette/inception/README.md

 7. **Exit** **MariaDB** : `exit;`
 8. Then **exit the container** : `exit`

 * * *
+## Note
+⚠️ Some paths, usernames, and domain names in this project (e.g., `/home/phwang/data` or `phwang.42.fr`) are specific to the original development environment.
+You should update them to match your local setup.

+* * *
 # Using `inception`
 ## Makefile rules